-Intangible assets other than goodwill are comprised of acquired developed technology, customer relationships, and trademark.
+Intangible assets other than goodwill are comprised of acquired developed technology, customer relationships, and trademarks.
 At initial recognition, intangible assets acquired in a business combination or asset acquisition are recognized at their fair value as of the date of acquisition.
 Following initial recognition, intangible assets are carried at acquisition date fair value less accumulated amortization and impairment losses, if any, and are amortized on a straight-line basis over the estimated useful life of the asset.
+We assess the impairment of intangible assets whenever events or changes in circumstances indicate that the carrying amount may not be recoverable.

-We will review goodwill for impairment annually on October 1st (beginning day of the fourth quarter) of each fiscal year or whenever events or changes in circumstances indicate that an impairment may exist.
-In conducting our annual impairment test, we review qualitative factors to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
-If factors indicate that the fair value of the reporting unit is less than its carrying amount, we perform a quantitative assessment and the fair value of the reporting unit is determined by analyzing the expected present value of future cash flows.
+We review goodwill for impairment annually on October 1st (beginning day of the fourth quarter) of each fiscal year or whenever events or changes in circumstances indicate that an impairment may exist.
+In conducting our annual impairment test, we review qualitative factors (including macroeconomic conditions, industry and market considerations, cost factors, and overall financial performance) to determine whether it is more likely than not that the fair value of the reporting unit is less than its carrying amount.
+This step is referred to as the "Step Zero" assessment.
+If factors indicate that it is more likely than not (a likelihood of more than 50%) that the fair value of the reporting unit is less than its carrying amount, we proceed to a quantitative ("Step One") assessment to determine the existence and amount of any goodwill impairment.
+In performing a Step One assessment, the fair value of the reporting unit is determined by using a discounted cash flow method where we analyze the expected present value of future cash flows.
 If the carrying value of the reporting unit continues to exceed its fair value, the fair value of the reporting unit's goodwill is calculated and an impairment loss equal to the excess is recorded.
+We evaluated goodwill using a Step Zero analysis as of October 1, 2022, and determined that goodwill was not impaired.